 1 / 3

-The work to remodel King’s Cross will be completed, enabling quicker, more frequent, more reliable journeys.
+The work to remodel the tracks and platforms at London King’s Cross is completed, enabling quicker, more frequent, more reliable journeys.